Role of Transport Layer - Responsibilities and Protocols

 5. Congestion avoidance

-Transport Layer is also responsible for error recovery and is responsible for the resending of data segments which had an error.
-TCP provides this feature.
+Transport Layer is also responsible for error recovery and resending the data segments that had an error.
+The TCP protocol handles this duty.

-Flow control is the process of ensuring where the amount of data sending to the destination is affordable by it.
-Without flow control, a faster source might flood destination with so much information.
-To accomplish it we are using many techniques like windowing.
+Flow control is the process of ensuring that the amount of data sent to the destination is affordable.
+Without flow control, a faster source might flood the destination with so much information.
+To accomplish this, we are using many techniques like windowing.

 As I explained above, TCP is a connection-oriented protocol.
 As the title suggests, it ensures the complete transfer of segments.
-TCP ensures the resending of segments If the destination host did not receive them.
+TCP verifies if the destination host receives them.
+If not, it will resend the segments.

-For example, let us consider two hosts A and B. A is sending data to B, but B fails to receive a few of them.
-Then B will request A to resend them.
+For example, let us consider two hosts, A and B. A sends data to B, but B fails to receive a few.
+Then, B will request A to resend them.
 When A receives the request, it will resend the missing part.
 So, this connection ensures the complete data transfer.

 Datagram Congestion Control Protocol (DCCP) helps to prevent congestion avoidance in this layer.
 By removing the possibilities of bottleneck issues, DCCP assures congestion avoidance.